YashBorekar/VirtualMedConnect/SETUP.md

-# MediConnect Setup Guide
+# SmartCare Setup Guide

-This guide will help you set up the MediConnect telemedicine platform locally in VS Code, push it to GitHub, and deploy it to free hosting services.
+This guide will help you set up the SmartCare telemedicine platform locally in VS Code, push it to GitHub, and deploy it to free hosting services.

 ## 📋 Prerequisites